The-Mech-Squad/the_mech_squad/README.md

 ## Space-Trash

-The educational application that visualises satellites and space debris, using machine learning to try and predict the future state of these objects.
+The educational application that visualises satellites and space debris, using machine learning to try and predict what these objects could look like in the future.

 ### The idea